 Untargeted attacks are efforts to generally try to get healthcare records.
 It is simply a matter of considering the cost-benefit of going for the records at one organization versus another – a simple analysis of how many health records are within a system and how challenging it will be to steal them (i.e., how many security protections are in place).
 Attacks that are untargeted may also be used to assault patients.
 For example, a terrorist will first look at the cost of breaching a system and potential gain before attacking a large pool of medical devices.

 Targeted attacks go after specific data.
 The attackers know what they are attempting to do and the nature of the environment, using those details to form their budget and strategy.
 One example tactic by a cybercriminal is to send the targeted organization blackmail, with details from PHI.
 This strategy will usuallly yield more money than the attacker would get selling it to unrelated parties.
-Because the attacker knows the great value of records obtained via targeted efforts, they will work hard to get it and will keep trying workarounds if they are having difficulty entering the system.
+Because the attacker knows the great value of records obtained via targeted efforts, they will work hard to get it and will keep trying workarounds if they are having difficulty entering the system, for example, one protected by HIPAA managed hosting.

 Top healthcare adversaries